 A copy of this letter should be sent to the Finance Team.

 Where Special Guardians are in receipt of financial support, the Finance Team will write annually to them with a Financial Assessment Review Form to be completed, together with a request for information about any change in circumstances for the Special Guardian or the child.
 The case will remain open to the Council to deliver financial support.
 The plan would be a Child in Need plan with the only need identified being the Financial Need and the service provided to meet this need would be "Special Guardianship Order - financial support".
 The Plan is recorded by the Social Worker before their involvement is completed.
 The social worker is responsible for supporting the Finance team with information for the annual reviews where necessary.
 For the first annual review this will usually be the previous social worker.
 For any future reviews, the Connected Persons Team will assist.
-The reviews may be as simple as contacting professionals involved with the child to establish that the placement is still meeting his/her needs.
+The reviews may be as simple as contacting professionals involved with the child to establish that the placement is still meeting their needs.
 However, if there is a substantial change of circumstances, e.g. a serious change in the behaviour of the child, it would normally be necessary to conduct a new assessment of needs.

 The allowance is reviewed annually and this is to: